bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Scene doesn't reset to default when curtain is closed.
 * Should load scrolled to accessed annotation index,
 * When selecting carousel annotation, lyric scroll causes carousel anchor not to have selectable styling.
-* Selecting carousel annotation will sometimes flash lyric above carousel.
-    * Try Maravijaya and one to right of it.

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.